PracHub

 Recruiter screen

-This round is usually a 30-minute phone or video conversation.
-Expect questions about your background, why Stripe, why this specific Data Scientist role, and which problem domains fit you best, such as product, fraud, growth, finance, or forecasting.
-They are mainly checking communication clarity, motivation, and whether your experience maps to the role’s scope and timeline.
+A phone or video conversation covering your background, why Stripe, why this specific role, and which problem domains fit you best - product, fraud, growth, finance, or forecasting.
+The recruiter is checking communication clarity, motivation, and whether your experience maps to the role's scope and level.

 Hiring manager or senior IC screen

-Technical phone screen or take-home assignment
+Technical screen or take-home

 What they test